 The basic requirement for admission to the Economics, Planning and Public Policy Program is a bachelor's degree or its equivalent.
 Candidates must also meet the English language requirement of a minimum score of 550 for TOEFL PBT, 79 for TOEFL iBT or 6.0 for IELTS (Academic Modules).
+The TOEFL ITP score is not accepted.
 Candidates for the GRIPS-Indonesia Linkage Master's Program, typically talented central and local government officials, are expected to obtain high grades during their first year in an Indonesian university.
 Candidates must be certified to be of good health.